 Controlling and treating bots

 There are special tools designed to facilitate the removal of bot eggs.
 Washing or wiping off animals can also help remove eggs before they get licked off and ingested by animals grooming themselves or each other.
 However, removing all the eggs may not always be possible as some can be hidden beneath the animals’ hair.

 Vets will also be able to inform you of an appropriate dewormer and how it should be administered, as this can help kill maturing larvae.

 Although natural immunity to threadworms usually develops in equines at about six months, infected foals are typically left weak and susceptible to diarrhoea and anaemia.
 Once adult, threadworms often remain dormant but can be passed to newborns that are suckling.

 Treating animal worms such as threadworms before they cause severe problems is crucial for a growing foal’s health.
 Foals should be wormed against threadworms as early as possible.
 Worming the mare during pregnancy can also help reduce the chances of transferring threadworms while the animal is nursing.
 Always consult a vet when considering worming treatments.

 At SPANA, our vets work in developing countries worldwide to provide vital treatment to horses, donkeys and other working animals that otherwise would not be able to access veterinary care.
 They are also on hand to train owners in how to best look after their animals.
 Families in the poorest communities often rely completely on their working animals to be able to earn a small income and put food on the table, so protecting their health and welfare is extremely important.
-You can read more about what we do and support our mission to help working animals across the world by spreading the word and donating if you can.
+You can read more about what we do and support our mission to help working animals across the world by spreading the word and donating to our parasites appeal if you can.